abraunegg/onedrive/docs/USAGE.md

 There are two methods to achieve this:
 *   Utilise 'skip_file' to configure what files to skip.
 Refer to above for configuration advice.
 *   Utilise 'sync_list' to configure what files and directories to sync, and what should be exluded

+### How to 'skip' files larger than a certain size from syncing?
+There are two methods to achieve this:
+* Use `--skip-size ARG` as part of a CLI command to skip new files larger than this size (in MB)
+* Use `skip_size = "value"` as part of your 'config' file where files larger than this size (in MB) will be skipped

 ### How to 'rate limit' the application to control bandwidth consumed for upload & download operations?
 To minimise the Internet bandwidth for upload and download operations, you can configure the 'rate_limit' option within the config file.